Rjv-RY/MangaWatch/frontend/README.md

 # MangaWatch: Frontend

+Written in React and Tailwind, uses Lucide React for icons/svgs

 ## Pictures of the Frontend:
-This page here shows some of the screenshots I took of the app and its parts.
+This page here shows some of the screenshots I took of the app's frontend and its UI.

 **Discover Page**